How to Reupholster Dining Room Chairs to Boost Comfort and Style

 To replace the cushioning, use the cardboard template as a guide to cut foam padding for the base; the padding should be 1-3 inches thick.
 Remove existing cushioning.
 Layer the new foam padding on top of the seat, aligning edges.
 Cut a piece of batting, leaving extra on each side to attach it to the underside of the seat.
 Wrap the batting around the top and sides of the foam and wood seat; turn the seat upside down.
 Using a staple gun, secure the batting to the underside of the seat, pulling and smoothing as you go.
 Trim excess batting.

-Step 3: Staple on New Fabric
+Step 3: Staple on new fabric.

 Place the seat upside down on the wrong side of the new fabric, making sure any pattern is centered on the front.
 Using a staple gun, staple each side once in the center, pulling the fabric tight.
 Working from the center outward, staple one side, pulling the fabric tight.
 Repeat on the side opposite the one you just finished.
 Repeat on the remaining two sides.
 Fold corners into a pleat and staple.
 As you work, check to make sure any patterns are straight and there are no wrinkles on the front.
 Trim fabric.

-Step 4: Secure the Seat
+Step 4: Secure the reupholstered seat.